Griefed/ServerPackCreator/HELP.md

 | Voting system to let users indicate whether a generated server pack works.                                                                           | Requires somewhat modern browser versions.                |
 | Open REST API.
 Interaction with the webservice does not *require* a browser.
 You can request a server pack generation and/or download from the CLI.  | Not all browers may be supported.                         |

-# Addons
+# Plugins

-ServerPackCreator gives you the ability to use addons, which can enhance your experience in a limited amount of ways.
+ServerPackCreator gives you the ability to use plugins, which can enhance your experience in a limited amount of ways.

-Any given addon has the chance to do things
+Any given plugin has the chance to do various things:

 - Before a server pack is generated
 - After a server pack was generated, but BEFORE the ZIP-archive is created
 - After a server pack and its ZIP-archive were generated
 - Adding extra tabs to the GUI, in which more additional features can then be added
+- Adding custom configuration checks
+- Adding custom elements to the server pack configuration tab

-For a list of addons, check out the [ServerPackCreator Addons Overview](https://griefed.github.io/ServerPackCreator-Addons-Overview/#/)
+For a list of plugins, check out the [ServerPackCreator Addons Overview](https://griefed.github.io/ServerPackCreator-Addons-Overview/#/)

-The first three entries are examples I made to demonstrate some basic capabilities of such addons.

-## Installing an addon
+## Installing a plugin

-If you have an addon you would like to enhance your ServerPackCreator-experience with, simply download it and put it into the `plugins`-directory which resides in the base-directory of ServerPackCreator.
+If you have a plugin you would like to enhance your ServerPackCreator-experience with, simply download it and put it into the `plugins`-directory which resides in the base-directory of ServerPackCreator.